 Your prognosis: Is your health likely to stay the same or deteriorate?
 Have you budgeted for either eventuality?

 Inheritance Plans: If you wish to leave money or property to your relatives this will affect the type of care funding you choose.
 Likewise, you may be thinking about inheritance tax planning.

 Benefits and pensions: Are you claiming everything you’re entitled to?
 Could choosing one of care funding option mean that you lose your benefits?
-Women and men whose spouse or civil partner died before 2005 in the armed services may also be entitled to an additional War Widows or War Widowers pension.
+Women and men whose spouse or civil partner died before 2005 in the armed services may also be entitled to an additional Widows Pension or War Widowers pension.

-You can find details of which benefits you may be entitled to on the gov.uk website or through booking an appointment at your local Citizens Advice Bureau.
+You can find details of which benefits you may be entitled to on the gov.uk website or through booking an appointment at your local Citizens Advice Bureau

-Personal preferences: If you are very specific about the type of care home you’d like to live in (perhaps you already have one in mind) – it’s important to know the cost of this and ensure you can meet that cost indefinitely.
+Personal preferences: If you are very specific about the type of care home you’d like to live in (perhaps you already have one in mind) – it’s important to know the cost of this and ensure you can meet that cost indefinitely

 Local authority provision: Some local authority care homes are very good.
 Others are not.
-The deferred payment schemes offered by local authorities also differ geographically.
+The deferred payment schemes offered by councils also differ geographically.